 To install MySQL from a source distribution or from the current development source tree, use the instructions in Section 2.8, “Installing MySQL from Source”.

 Perform any necessary postinstallation setup.

 After installing MySQL, see Section 2.9, “Postinstallation Setup and Testing” for information about making sure the MySQL server is working properly.
-Also refer to the information provided in Section 2.9.2, “Securing the Initial MySQL Accounts”.
+Also refer to the information provided in Section 2.9.4, “Securing the Initial MySQL Account”.
 This section describes how to secure the initial MySQL

 If you want to run the MySQL benchmark scripts, Perl support for MySQL must be available.
 See Section 2.12, “Perl Installation Notes”.